Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: INTRODUCTION

-This paper considers the problem of designing an adaptive controller for an open quantum system without any prior knowledge of the system's dynamics.
-In this preliminary work, we consider Uhlmann's fidelity as the error metrics \cite{UHLMANN1976273}.
-Uhlmann's fidelity is a unique real scalar metric that allows one to compare the similarity of two quantum states.
-In this paper, we design a continuous-time adaptive controller based on the Retrospective Cost Adaptive Control (RCAC) Technique \cite{ali2015retrospective,Goel2015,Sobolic2016,poudel2023learning} for the tracking problem of an open quantum system whose dynamics are governed by the Lindblad-Gorini-Kossakowski-Sudarshan (LGKS) equation \cite{manzano2020short}.
-The contributions of this paper are thus 1) the design of a continuous-time adaptive controller optimized by RCAC for the open quantum system described by the LGKS equation without prior knowledge of the system's dynamics, 2) the design of an adaptive PID controller driven by the Uhlmann's fidelity, and 3) numerical validation of the proposed controller in a low and high entropy state-tracking problem.
+This paper considers the problem of designing an adaptive controller for an open quantum system in which the control law does not require prior knowledge of the system Hamiltonian or dissipative operators.
+Specifically, we develop a continuous-time adaptive controller based on the Retrospective Cost Adaptive Control (RCAC) framework \cite{ali2015retrospective, Goel2015, Sobolic2016, poudel2023learning} for density-matrix tracking in open quantum systems governed by the Lindblad--Gorini--Kossakowski--Sudarshan (LGKS) equation \cite{manzano2020short}.
+In this preliminary study, Uhlmann’s fidelity is adopted as the scalar performance metric driving the adaptation \cite{UHLMANN1976273}, providing a geometrically meaningful measure of similarity between quantum states.
+The main contributions of this paper are: \begin{itemize} \item the formulation of a continuous-time RCAC-based adaptive controller for LGKS quantum dynamics without requiring a plant model in the control law, \item the design of an adaptive PID feedback structure driven by fidelity-based error, and \item numerical validation of the proposed approach for tracking both low-entropy and high-entropy target states in a two-level open quantum system. \end{itemize}

-The paper is organized as follows.
-Section \ref{sec:problem_formulation} describes the LGKS equation in the context of a controlled quantum open system.
-Section \ref{sec:CTRCAC} presents the mathematical foundations for continuous time RCAC with forgetting factors.
-Section \ref{sec:numerical_simulation} describes the numerical simulation that validate the application of the adaptive controller in a two-level open system.
-Finally, the paper concludes with a discussion of results and future research directions in section \ref{sec:conclusions}.
+The remainder of the paper is organized as follows.
+Section \ref{sec:problem_formulation} describes the LGKS equation in the context of a controlled open quantum system.
+Section \ref{sec:CTRCAC} presents the mathematical foundations of continuous-time RCAC with forgetting factors.
+Section \ref{sec:numerical_simulation} presents numerical simulations validating the proposed adaptive controller on a two-level quantum system.
+Finally, Section \ref{sec:conclusions} concludes the paper and outlines directions for future work.